aygunisayeva-de/freecash/README.md

-# Selenium Automation Script for FreeCash Login
+# Simple selenium Automation Script for FreeCash Login

 This script automates the process of interacting with the login modal on the [FreeCash](https://freecash.com/de) website.
 It uses **Selenium WebDriver** to navigate the website, handle cookie consent, fill in login credentials, and click the submit button in the login modal.